EZ-Robotics/EZ-Template/ez-template-docs/docs/drive_movements.md

 ### pid_drive_chain_constant_set()
-Sets the amount that the PID will overshoot target by to maintain momentum into the next motion when using `pid_wait_quick_chain()` for drive motions.
+Sets the amount that the PID will overshoot target by to maintain momentum into the next motion.

+This sets forward and backwards driving constants.

 `input` okapi length unit
 <Tabs